hammytheham/trexplot/README.md

 -> 4/5 different types of plot

+-> Custom x,y & z cross sections

 -> PDF,PNG & 'custom-build' options

--> 'Custom build' - ipython experience*
+-> 'Custom plot' - ipython experience

 -> Should work with any grids you have.